Thomas Remengesau Jr.: First service as senator, vice presidency, and first presidency

 At 28 years old, Remengesau targeted the youth voting bloc of Palau and successfully lobbied for their support, in the process becoming known as one of the forefront advocates for the youth of Palau.
 Remengesau was then elected in 1984 to the Palau National Congress (Olbiil Era Kelulau), carried by the youth and a grassroots campaign to become the youngest senator in the nation's history at the age of 28.
 In 1992, he was elected Vice President of Palau and served two terms.
 He held the additional portfolio of Minister of Administration of Palau.
 In 2000, with the support of outgoing President Kuniwo Nakamura, he won the presidential election, defeating ex-senator Peter Sugiyama by a margin of 52% to 46%.
 He easily won re-election in 2004, defeating Polycarp Basilius by a margin of 66.5% to 33.5%, in a race dogged with rumors of improper financial influence from Taipei and Beijing.

+In December 2003, following the DePaiva family murders, Remengesau expressed shock at the killings and offered apologies to the surviving daughter and her family on behalf of Palauans, saying that the country had never seen a crime like that before, urging Palauans to fight drug abuse and uphold service to the family and society.